 While the Shed accepts commissions from third parties to raise funds, members are not permitted to use the Shed’s resources for the purposes of commercial activities.

-The Shed accepts donations of suitable standard wood (excluding particleboard, MDF board and Masonite), and unwanted useful tools and equipment.
-The suitability of any proposed donation will be assessed before delivery.
+The Shed accepts donations of suitable standard wood (excluding particleboard/chipboard, MDF board and Masonite), and useful tools and equipment.
+The suitability of any proposed donation will be assessed before delivery/acceptance.
 Generally the Shed does not buy wood, tools or equipment that are surplus to needs but appreciates donations and is an excellent recycler.
 Any items not distributed to members, or retained for Shed use, are sold to raise funds for the Shed’s operations.